-The new Ofsted Education Inspection Framework will be in place from September 2019 and includes changes for out of school providers registered on the Early Years register and who only provide care exclusively for children at the beginning and end of the day or in the holiday periods.
-These providers will be inspected without receiving grades against the four judgements but will receive a single judgement for their overall effectiveness, quality and standards of the Early Years provision.
-This judgement will be one of three possible outcomes:
+The Ofsted Education Inspection Framework has been in place since September 2019 and includes information for out of school providers registered on the early years register and who only provide care exclusively for children at the beginning and end of the day or in the holiday periods.
+These providers will be inspected without receiving grades against the four judgements but will receive a single judgement for their overall effectiveness, quality and standards of the early years provision.
+This judgement will be one of three possible outcomes.

-The inspector will consider the criteria for behaviour and attitudes; personal development; and leadership and management when reaching a judgement as to whether the provider is meeting the EYFS safeguarding and welfare requirements.
+The inspector will consider the criteria for behaviour and attitudes; personal development; and leadership and management when reaching a judgement as to whether the provider is meeting the Early Years Foundation Stage (EYFS) safeguarding and welfare requirements.
 The providers report will include a summary to explain what it is like for a child attending the provision, and will highlight what the provider does well and what could be improved.

-Further information can be found in Annex A, page 43 of the Early Years Inspection Handbook
+Further information can be found in Annex A of the Early Years Inspection Handbook

-Kent County Council (KCC) and The Education People (TEP) are committed, through the Early Years and Childcare Strategy, to working in partnership with out of school providers within the county to support them in providing high quality learning and care.
-The relationship between KCC, TEP and out of school providers has always been and still is highly valued.
+Kent County Council (KCC) and The Education People are committed, through the Early Years and Childcare Strategy, to working in partnership with out of school providers within the county to support them in providing high quality learning and care.
+The relationship between KCC, The Education People and out of school providers has always been and still is highly valued.

-Our Delivery Plan document outlines in detail our support for the following out of school providers:
+Our delivery plan (PDF, 235.7 KB) document outlines in detail our support for the following out of school providers:

 Where an out of school setting is newly registered this will trigger support from the Local Authority.
 The Senior Improvement Adviser will allocate an Improvement Adviser who will contact the setting and undertake ten visits up until the first inspection.
 The visits will focus on safeguarding and welfare requirements, working in partnership with parents, carers and others, offering an inclusive service and monitoring, reviewing and evaluating the service

-Where a setting receives a not met rating from Ofsted, this will trigger intervention by TEP on behalf of the Local Authority based on the issues raised by inspection.
+Where a setting receives a not met rating from Ofsted, this will trigger intervention by The Education People on behalf of the local authority based on the issues raised by inspection.

-When an out of school provider causes TEP or the Local Authority concern related to children’s safety TEP on behalf of the Local Authority has a duty to share these concerns with Ofsted.
+When an out of school provider causes The Education People or the local authority concern related to children’s safety The Education People on behalf of the local authority has a duty to share these concerns with Ofsted.